Case study: Australia Zoo

 They joined the ecoBiz program in 2018 and became an ecoBiz 3-Star Partner in recognition of the zoo’s sustainable water, waste and energy practices.

 Electricity is the largest utility cost for Australia Zoo.
-In the past three years, it has halved its electricity costs thanks to measures in place to increase efficiency:
+In the past three years, it has halved its electricity costs thanks to measures in place to increase efficiency.
+The zoo:

-- Sources renewable energy from two solar systems (648kW and 99kW) and have systematically replaced lights with energy-efficient LED lighting.
+- sources renewable energy from two solar systems (648kW and 99kW) and has systematically replaced lights with energy-efficient LED lighting

 Water is the second-largest utility cost for Australia Zoo.
 It has significantly reduced its water bills by:

-- Monitoring water use to identify and repair water leaks and installing five rainwater tanks (52,000L in total) to collect water used for irrigation, landscaping, animal drinking water, toilets and laundry.
+- installing five rainwater tanks (52,000L in total) to collect water used for irrigation, landscaping, animal drinking water, toilets and laundry

-The Zoo has made efforts to reduce the amount of waste sent to landfill:
+The zoo has made efforts to reduce the amount of waste sent to landfill, including: